DeepakPurti/Face-Mask-Detection/README.md

 ![](https://github.com/DeepakPurti/Face-Mask-Detection/blob/master/classification_report.png)

-The accuracy was increased from 93% (previous version of the model from the original repo) to 95%,
+The accuracy was increased from 93% (a previous version from the original repo) to 95%,
 while the loss was decreased (as apparent from the accuracy/training loss curve plot).

 ---